 - Display: 16" 4K Mini-LED, 165Hz

-- Why: Best balance of performance, portability, build quality
+- Why: Best balance of performance, portability, and build quality

 Best Performance: Alienware m18 R2